Kimbal Musk is an investor, entrepreneur, philanthropist, and a chef.

-Megan is passionate about engaging healthy communities.
-Her background involves promoting and fostering wellbeing on college campuses.
+Megan is passionate about building healthier communities.
+Her background involves promoting and fostering health and wellbeing on college campuses.
 She first realized the power of gardening and how it can positively impact communities while helping with a community garden project in Baton Rouge, Louisiana.
-In her free time, she enjoys running and exploring with dog (Yoda) and husband (Taylor).
+In her free time, she enjoys running, cycling, and exploring with her dog (Yoda) and husband (Taylor).